Peckmore/Journey/README.md

 - **Consistent**

-  The tool should follow the same interactivity principles as the _browser_; that is, elements such as mouse cursors, shortcut keys, and means of interacting with elements should be consistent between viewing a web page and viewing the travellog.
+  The tool should follow the same interactivity principles as the browser; that is, elements such as mouse cursors, shortcut keys, and means of interacting with elements should be consistent between viewing a web page and viewing the travellog.

 - **Seamless**

-  The tool should integrate seamlessly into the users _browser_ interface, and not require any additional steps to use, other than a way of invoking the tool.
+  The tool should integrate seamlessly into the users browser interface, and not require any additional steps to use, other than a way of invoking the tool.

 - **Performant**